North Ursynów: History

-In 1998, the district of Ursynów was subdivided into the areas of the City Information System, with North Ursynów becoming one of them.
-It mostly included the neighbourhoods of Jary and Stokłosy, as well as the main circuit of the Służewiec Horse Racing Track.
+In 1998, the Ursynów district was subdivided into the City Information System areas, with North Ursynów becoming one of them.
+It primary included the housing estates of Jary and Stokłosy, as well as the main circuit of the Służewiec Racecourse.
 In 2000, its boundaries were modified, with an area between Wyczółki Street, Puławska Street, Poleczki Street, and Galopu Street, being ceded to Grabów.

-On 18 May 2000 was opened the John Paul II Park, located between Romera Street and Melodyjna Street.
-It was constructed between 1999 and 2000, and designed by Dorota Sikora.
+In 2000, the John Paul II Park was opened between Romera and Melodyjna Streets.

-Characteristics

 Housing

-The multifamily residential housing in the neighbourhood of Koński Jar-Nutki in 2022.
+The apartment buildings in the housing estate of Koński Jar-Nutki.

-North Ursynów mostly consists of residential areas with multifamily residential buildings.

-In its eastern portion is the neighbourhood of Stokłosy, located between Dolina Służewiecka Street, Rodowicza Street, Ciszewskiego Street, and Komisji Edukacji Narodowej Avenue.
-In the central portion is also located the neighbourhood of Jary, placed between Dollina Służewiecka Street, Komisji Edukacji Narodowej Avenue, Ciszewskiego Street, Pileckiego Street, and Puławska Street.
-Both neighbourhoods consist of 4- and 13-storey multifamily residential large panel system buildings.
-In the central-north portion is the neighbourhood of Koński Jar-Nutki, which consists of multifamily residential buildings.
-It is located between Surowieckiego Street, Zaolziańska Street, Dolina Służewiecka Street, and Komisji Edukacji Narodowej Avenue, and centred on Koński Jar Street and Nutki Street.
+North Ursynów is a residential area with high-rise apartment buildings.
+Its two main neighbourhoods are Stokłosy in the east, Dolina Służewiecka Street, Rodowicza Street, Ciszewskiego Street, and Komisji Edukacji Narodowej Avenue, and Jary in the centre, between Dolina Służewiecka Street, Komisji Edukacji Narodowej Avenue, Ciszewskiego Street, Pileckiego Street, and Puławska Street.
+Both predominantly consist of 4- and 13-storey apartment buildings, constructed in the large panel system technique in the 1970s.
+Additionally, the housing estate of Koński Jar-Nutki, is placed in the central-north portion between Surowieckiego Street, Zaolziańska Street, Dolina Służewiecka Street, and Komisji Edukacji Narodowej Avenue, and centred on Koński Jar Street and Nutki Street.

-In the central-east portion of North Ursynów, is the gated community of the Neighbourhood of Techniczna Construction and Housing Association, which consists of eleven three-storey-tall multifamily residential buildings.
-It is located between Zaolziańska Street, Zaorskiego Street, Puławsk Street, and Dolina Służewiecka Street.
-To the south is the gated community of Surowieckiego 2, 4, 6, 8, which consists of four four-storey-tall multifamily residential buildings.
-It is located between Puławska Street, Jana Zaorskiego Street, and Surowieckiego Street.
+Furthermore, the area also has two gated community, including Neighbourhood of Techniczna Construction and Housing Association, between Zaolziańska, Zaorskiego, Puławsk, and Dolina Służewiecka Streets, with eleven three-storey-tall apartment buildings, and Surowieckiego 2, 4, 6, 8, between Puławska, Jana Zaorskiego, and Surowieckiego Streets, with four four-storey-tall apartment buildings.

-Public spaces
+Parks and recreation

-The Cwil Mound in the Roman Kozłowski Park in 2012.
+The Cwil Mound in the Roman Kozłowski Park.

-In North Ursynów are located two urban parks.
-In its northcentral portion is the Roman Kozłowski Park, located between Koński Jar Street, Nutki Street, Zaolziańska Street, Dolina Służewiecka Street, and Rzymowskiego Street.
-Within its boundaries is located the Cwil Mound, an artificial mound constructed in the 1970s.
-To the south, at Romera Street and Melodyjna Street is located the John Paul II Park.
+North Ursynów features two urban parks, including the Roman Kozłowski Park in the central north, between Nutki, Zaolziańska, Dolina Służewiecka, and Rzymowskiego Streets, and the John Paul II Park in the south, between Romera and Melodyjna Streets.
+Kozłowski Park also features the Cwil Mound, a mound created in the 1970s.

+The neighbourhood also features the Służewiec Racecourse at 266 Puławska Street, with two race circuits, a primary turf track with the length of 2,300 m (1.4 miles) and a secondary dirt track with the length of 1,930 m (1.2 miles).
+Every year, the venue hosts the Great Warsaw Race, the most prestigious horse race in Poland.

+A series of twelve sculptures, known as the Ursynów Sculptures, are placed across the neighbourhood, representing various art techniques.
+They were created in 1977 under the patronage of the Association of Polish Artists and Designers, by artists Edmund Majkowski, Janina Mirecka-Maciejewska, Marek Jerzy Moszyński, Ryszard Stryjecki, Władysław Trojan, and Stefan Wierzbicki.